Facebook Shadow Profiles: Results

 Figures \ref{fig:results1} and \ref{fig:results2} show the extent to which Facebook can track its users and non-users, and how this depends on overall browsing intensity and demographics.
 The top panel in Figure \ref{fig:results1} focuses on the total number of websites that individuals visit during the sample period, excluding Facebook.
 As shown by the two vertical dashed lines, 55\% of websites visited by Facebook users and 44\% of websites visited by non-Facebook users are tracked, on average, by Facebook.
-The share of websites visited by an individual that can be tracked by Facebook increases with total online activity, measured in quintiles of the total number of websites visited (including Facebook).
-The extent of Facebook's potential tracking -- conditional on online activity –- is similar for users and non-users of Facebook.
+For a given individual, the share of their visited websites that can be tracked by Facebook increases with their total online activity, measured in quintiles of the total number of websites visited (including Facebook).
+The extent of Facebook's potential tracking -- conditional on online activity -- is similar for users and non-users of Facebook.
 Hence, differences in the extent of overall tracking, denoted by the dashed vertical lines, are due to Facebook users' higher online activity.

 The number of visited websites may not fully capture the intensity with which individuals browse the internet.
-In the lower panel we report mean shares of total browsing time that Facebook can track over the sample period.
+The lower panel of Figure \ref{fig:results1} reports mean shares of total browsing time that Facebook can track over the sample period.
 We observe smaller differences in the average share of online activity that can be tracked for users and non-users of Facebook, depicted as vertical dashed lines at 41\% and 38\%.
 This suggests that Facebook is similarly well connected to websites on which users and non-users of Facebook spend a similar amount of time.
-Perhaps surprisingly, the share of an individual’s online browsing time that can be tracked by Facebook increases only marginally with online activity.
+Perhaps surprisingly, the share of an individual's online browsing time that can be tracked by Facebook increases only marginally with online activity.

 For website domains visited, the estimated Manski bounds are $[0.38,0.64]$ and for browsing time $[0.35,0.47]$.
 Absent any assumption on the selection of domains, these bounds remain informative and close to our point estimates.
 We therefore focus on point estimates when reporting all further results.